katilp/gitops-argo-cd/README.md

 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

-Log on to Argo CD using the CLI, get the password:
+The next step is to connect to the Argo CD server.
+The server is protected by a password, which can be obtained as follows:

 ```shell
 kubectl get pods -n argocd -l app.kubernetes.io/name=argocd-server -o name | cut -d'/' -f 2
 ```

-Log in with username `admin` and the password obtained above.
+Log in using the CLI with username `admin` and the password obtained above.
 The `<ARGOCD_SERVER>` will be `localhost:8080` if you are on the same machine (alternatively the hostname).
 And also set a new password:

 ```shell
 argocd login <ARGOCD_SERVER>